 This shouldn’t ever be the case – the Right of First Refusal (RFR) is a legal obligation and a big step in the process which freeholders must undergo if they want to sell.
-According to lease-advise.org, failure to give Right of First Refusal (RFR) to leaseholders can result in a criminal prosecution – possibly leading to a £5,000 fine.
+Failure to offer the Right of First Refusal (RFR) to leaseholders can result in a criminal prosecution – possibly leading to a £5,000 fine.

 If this is the case, leaseholders are given the ‘rights of remedy’, which can effectively force the new landlord to sell the freehold to them.
-Hence, it’s not simply disrespectful of the leaseholders, but also to the person who has unknowingly bought the freehold, as they could lose the whole lot.
+This failure by the original freeholder is not simply disrespectful to the leaseholders, but also to the person who has unknowingly bought the freehold, as they could lose the whole lot.